-- The Adoption (Northern Ireland) Order 1987 - The Voluntary Adoption Agencies Regulations (Northern Ireland) 2010 - The Adoption Agencies Regulations (Northern Ireland) 1989 - The Arrangements for Placement of Children (General) Regulations 1996 - The Adoption Allowance Regulations (Northern Ireland) 1996 - The Health and Personal Social Services (Quality Improvement and Regulation) (Northern Ireland) Order 2003 - The Adoption Regional Policy and Procedures Health and Social Care Board 2010 (amended 2017) - The Adoption National Minimum Standards (2011) (England and Wales) - The Marriage (Same-sex Couples) and Civil Partnership (Opposite-sex Couples) (Northern Ireland) Regulations 2019
+The Adoption (Northern Ireland) Order 1987

+The Voluntary Adoption Agencies Regulations (Northern Ireland) 2010

+The Adoption Agencies Regulations (Northern Ireland) 1989

+The Arrangements for Placement of Children (General) Regulations 1996

+The Health and Personal Social Services (Quality Improvement and Regulation) (Northern Ireland) Order 2003

+The Adoption Regional Policy and Procedures Health and Social Care Board 2010 (amended 2017)

+The Marriage (Same-sex Couples) and Civil Partnership (Opposite-sex Couples) (Northern Ireland) Regulations 2019

-A copy of this Statement of Purpose has been provided to RQIA and is accessible from the Barnardo's Family Placement and NI websites and made available on request.
+A copy of this Statement of Purpose has been provided to RQIA and is accessible from the Barnardo's NI Adoption website and made available on request.
 This Statement of Purpose is reviewed and updated annually or more often if required.